 In the case of endocrine disruptors, the activity of mixtures can be particularly striking.
-In vitro studies involving low concentration mixtures of bisphenol-A, PCBs and various other 'weak' oestrogens have revealed 'something from nothing' in terms of oestrogenic activity (Silva et al. 2002), i.e. measured activity from a mixture of 11 xenoestrogens combined and concentrations below their individual NOECs (Rajapakse et al. 2002).
+In vitro studies involving low concentration mixtures of bisphenol-A, PCBs and various other 'weak' oestrogens have revealed "something from 'nothing'" in terms of oestrogenic activity42, i.e.